-An explanation of the differences between budgetary inflows and outflows and revenues and expenditures determined in accordance with generally accepted accounting principles follows:
+An explanation of the differences between budgetary inflows and outflows and revenues and expenditures determined in accordance with accounting principles generally accepted in the United States of America follows:

-(1) Driver and data parameters are reported as budgeters over additures in the year ange in d Balance (1) Principal debt payments are reported as budgetary expenditures in the year payment is made.
-For GAAP purposes debt payments are not expenses, but are applied toward the reduction of debt. \$ 131,881 Encumbrances for fixed asset purchases are reported as expenses in the year the orders are placed for budgetary purposes.
+nange in nd Balance (1) Principal debt payments are reported as budgetary expenditures in the year payment is made.
+For GAAP purposes debt payments are not expenses, but are applied toward the reduction of debt. \$ 71,351 Encumbrances for fixed asset purchases are reported as expenses in the year the orders are placed for budgetary purposes.
 For GAAP purpose, these purchases are capitalized in the year received.
-(2,819) Depreciation expense is not recorded on the budgetary basis of accounting.
+17,426 Depreciation expense is not recorded on the budgetary basis of accounting.
 For GAAP purpose, capitalized assets are depreciated on a straight line basis over their respective useful lives.
-(144,080) The unexpended portions of capital projects which are subsequently cancelled are considered income in the year cancelled for budgetary purposes.
-For GAAP purposes, no revenue is recognized for capital projects cancelled.
-(54,578) Net decrease in fund balance - budget to GAAP (69,596) (2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
-(See Note A for a description of the District's budgetary accounting method.)
-This amount differs from the fund balance reported in the statement of revenues, expenditures and changes in fund balances because of the cumulative effect of transactions such as those described above.
-275,713 \$ 206,117
+(133,916) Contribution received in form of donated asset is not recorded on the budgetary basis of accounting.
+For GAAP purposes, it is revenue in the year received.
+10,000 Net decrease in fund balance - budget to GAAP (35,139)

+(2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the